 There are numerous external and internal assessments set by the IB for Diploma candidates and for the Personal Project.
 The IB publishes deadlines for these assignments for teachers but requires schools to set their own internal deadlines for students.
 Students must comply with the school deadlines of both the DP external and internal assessments.
 This includes the school deadlines of Extended Essay, TOK, and all the of DP subjects.
-Failure to meet these internal deadlines could result in not earning the IBDP diploma.
+Failure to meet these internal deadlines could result in a student switching to the OIS HS Diploma, and not earning the IB Diploma.